SWIFT

 The CMRR software downloads have migrated to a new site!

 If you have not visited this page since Dec 26, 2025, you will need to reset your password.
-Your username is the email address that you used to sign the MTA license agreement.
+Your username is the email address that you used to sign the University of Minnesota license agreement.

-Please be aware that while Siemens C2P agreements are for the specific scanner+institution, the MTA agreement to download sequences on this site are for an individual.
-If your institution needs to change or add additional authorized people to download sequences, each person will need to sign the MTA agreement and then CMRR will create an account on this site.
+Note that the University of Minnesota license agreement to download this software package is for an individual.
+If your institution needs to change or add additional authorized people to download SWIFT, each person will need to sign the sign the license agreement and then CMRR will create an account on this site.

 The SWIFT sequences developed at CMRR are now available for use at other institutions by MTA agreement with CMRR.